1601-mma2013/Maze-Runner/README.md

 * Example link : https://www.youtube.com/watch?v=2sj2iQyBTQs (Pokemon GO)*

 2. Competitors / alternatives / replacement
-- There are similar Maze Games using AR.
-But most of the Maze game in the market needed devices like Nintando WII, and some in screen controller
+There are similar Maze Games using AR.
+But most of the Maze game in the market needed devices like Nintando WII, and some in screen controller.
 Competitors as below :
 *https://www.youtube.com/watch?v=BjEKoDW9S-4 (Nintando WII)
 *https://www.youtube.com/watch?v=C4m4wffJp5I (In screen controller)